-- Become familiar with models and frameworks for analyzing conflict. - Be introduced to conflict resolution practices, such as reflective practice, negotiation, mediation, dialogue, restorative justice, problem solving workshops, and activism. - Consider what constitutes ethical intervention in conflicts. - Consider the ways in which narratives, social identities, and structures shape specific conflicts. - Explore specific practices and third-party conflict intervention techniques through discussions with CAR practitioners. - Increase critical thinking abilities by developing an appreciation of the dynamic relationship between conflict analysis and resolution.
+- Become familiar with models and frameworks for analyzing conflict. - Be introduced to conflict resolution practices, such as reflective practice, negotiation, mediation, dialogue, restorative justice, collaborative community planning, organizing and activism. - Consider what constitutes ethical intervention in conflicts. - Consider the ways in which narratives, social identities, and structures shape specific conflicts. - Explore specific practices and third-party conflict intervention techniques through discussions with CAR practitioners and in class simulations. - Increase critical thinking abilities by developing an appreciation of the dynamic relationship between conflict analysis and resolution.